jentery/dh150/index.md

 ### Material

-As part of "apprehension" in [the 20 m's](#the-20-ms), I encourage you to consider the materials used in the work of fiction.
+As part of "apprehension" in [the 20 m's](#the-20-ms), you may want to consider the materials used in the work of fiction.
 Materials are about the work as matter and physical substance.
 Here are some ways to think about materials:

 * Presence: Can you touch or handle it?
 * Texture: Is it smooth or rough?
-* Emphemera: What about it disappears, or what's ghostly or mutable about it?
+* Ephemera: What about it disappears, or what's ghostly or mutable about it?
-* Visibility: What materials can you see? not see?
+* Visibility: What materials can you see?
+Not see?
-* Audibility: Does it make a sound?
-What materials can you hear?
+* Audibility: Does it make a sound? what materials can you hear?
 * Packaging: Is it packaged?
 If so, describe the packaging.
 * Recording: How is it recorded?
 Can you handle or see the record?